Homemade Blackberry Jam Recipe (Without Pectin, Seeds or Seedless)

 • Prepare the Berries

 Rinse the blackberries gently and remove any stems or debris.
-Also put an empty plate in your freezer now so you can test your jam later.

 • Soften the fruit.